OpenVAA/voting-advice-application/frontend/README.md

 1. Install Android Studio for the best dev experience.
 2. Open `capacitor.config.js` file and change `server.url` value to your public IP address.
-3. Not mandatory, but run the command `npx cap sync android` for the better flow experience.
+3. Not mandatory, but run the command `npx cap sync android` for a better flow experience.
 4. Run the command `npx cap open android` with Android Studio installed to open the app.
-5. Click `Run app` button or `^R` in order to run emulator and see the project.
+5. Click `Run app` button or `^R` in order to run the emulator and see the project.

 #### Build